MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ## Set environment variables

 The Azure CLI offers several options to allow you to reuse common parameter values.
-These default values are stored in environment variables and are unique for each login.
+These default values are stored in environment variables and are unique for each sign in.

 1. Set your default resource group.